pdjr-n2k/TMP106/README.md

 sensor report is not transmitted more frequently than once every 2 seconds.

 These constraints raise a potential issue.
-If every sensor attempts to transmit at the maximum rate, then the 6 sensor reports be generated every two seconds whilst only four messages can actually be transmitted in the same time interval.
+If every sensor attempts to transmit at the maximum rate, then six sensor reports be generated every two seconds whilst only four messages can actually be transmitted in the same time interval.
-Make sure that when you configure sensor channels you choose an appropriate transmit interval so that transmission overrun and possible data loss do not become an issue.
+Make sure that when you configure sensor channels you choose an appropriate range of transmit intervals so that transmission overrun and possible data loss do not become an issue.